LennartFr/2017-09-28-Fintech-at-Galvanize/README.md

 ~~~
 6:00  Sign-in, mingle, food, welcome.
 Intro of Tom Eck, IBM CTO Industry Platforms
 6:20: Tom Eck: Introduction to the finance services in the IBM Cloud:
        the IBM experimental services and the Business Partner services, as well as some use cases.
+       Alvin Cho Architect for Watson Fintech Hub.
 6:40: Lennart: Introduction of the lab (Developer Journey).
 6:45: Coding starts.
 8:00: Coding ends.Q/A with Tom and the IBM team.